open-telemetry/sig-end-user/architecture/blueprint-guidelines.md

   the end of the document.

 The template uses an example, "Centralized Observability Platform on Kubernetes", to illustrate some of the defined blocks.
-Two types of punctuation are used to guide the author:
+The following conventions guide the author:

 - Text in `{curly brackets}` denotes details that MUST be filled in by the author, with examples inside the curly brackets.